Branch Retinal Vein Occlusion (BRVO)

 Why should a patient come back before his/her scheduled appointment?

-A patient should come back sooner than scheduled if there is a marked decrease in vision or if the eye becomes painful.
+A patient should contact their retinal specialist right away if there is a marked decrease in vision or if the affected eye becomes painful.
+This applies whether or not any treatment was administered.